farmaker47/fs_korinthias/README.md

 9) MVVM with Coroutines

 # Check the python notebook how ML model is created in Keras (Tensorflow backend)
-Text is classified in 13 labels as empty, sadness, enthusiasm, neutral, worry, love, fun, surprise, hate, happiness, boredom, relief, anger.
+Text is classified in 3 labels as sadness, enthusiasm, neutral.
 After classification for each new message in chatbox we have 3 smart reply options for user to select